GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

    for existing code are much appreciated.
 4. Make sure all existing tests pass. (gradlew test)
 5. Associate the change with an existing issue or file a new issue.
-6. Create a pull request and send it to who????.
+6. Create a pull request and send it to gcloud-intellij:master.

 Unless otherwise noted, our source files are distributed under